Male Infertility Is a Problem. When Will Men Start Caring?

-With fertility rates in decline, startups like Legacy and Dadi are helping men take a proactive approach to family planning
+With fertility rates in decline, new tests have emerged to help men take a proactive approach to family planning

 A few weeks ago I was having a conversation with my friend’s sister.
 She works at a fertility clinic, so it seemed like a good opportunity to ask a question that has perplexed me ever since I watched Meet the Parents: Why do men have nipples?